mlaursen/react-md/packages/tooltip/README.md

 <td><code>((e: TransitionEvent<HTMLElement | ReactHTMLElement<any>>) => void)</code></td>
 <td><code>null</code></td>
 <td>
-An optional function to call when the transition event has finished when animating in or out of visibility.&#10;
+An optional function to call when the transition event has finished when animating in or out of visibility.
+<br /><br />
 </td>
 </tr>
 </tbody>